rachitplah/TranslationApp/README.md

   <img src="/sample/profile_screen.jpg" height="500" alt="Profile Screen">
 </p>

-* The main purpose of this screen is to gather further information about the user so that he is able to perform communal contributions.
+* This screen is to gathers further information about the user so that he is able to perform communal contributions.
 * It consists of an icon with three TextFormFields and a RaisedButton arranged in a ListView.
 ### Main Screen:
 #### This is the main screen and translation page: